Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: The SSH-type models and their ground states

+We shall define some types of ground states.
+Fixed-charge ground states are most relevant to us and are also most natural for a system that conserves the particle number.
+As suggested by the terminology, it represents a ground state in a fixed-charge (i.e., fixed particle number) sector.
+The definition essentially says that one cannot lower the energy of the state $\omega$ by a particle number preserving perturbation $\hV$.

-We shall move on to the definition of a ground state. \begin{definition} A state $\omega$ is said to be a ground state if it holds that $\omega(\hV^\dagger[\hH,\hV])\ge0$ for any $\hV\in\Aloc$ such that $[\hV,\hN]=0$. \end{definition} Recall that the Hamiltonian $\hH$ is only defined formally by infinite sums \rlb{H1}.
-Since $\hV$ is a local operator, one can unambiguously define the commutator $[\hH,\hV]$ as in \rlb{AN}.
+\begin{definition}[fixed-charge ground state] A state $\omega$ is said to be a fixed-charge ground state of $\hH$ if it holds that $\omega(\hV^\dagger[\hH,\hV])\ge0$ for any $\hV\in\Aloc$ such that $[\hV,\hN]=0$. \end{definition} Recall that the Hamiltonian $\hH$ is only defined formally by infinite sums \rlb{H1}.
+But one can unambiguously define the commutator $[\hH,\hV]$ as in \rlb{AN} since $\hV$ is a local operator.